com-480-data-visualization/project-2024-SteamViz/README.md

 ## REMARK:
 #### The data used for this project exceeds the amount allowed by the COM-480 GitHub group.
 As such, we have uploaded our data separately to https://github.com/Tsathogguaa/project-2024-SteamViz-Data which is a public repository of one of our members, Derin Arda Alpay.
 This action has been made after inquiring and validating through the Ed Forum with a TA, under post #43 named "Git LFS".
 If there is any trouble accessing the data or the repository as a whole, please send a direct email to derin.alpay@epfl.ch.

+#### Also, for M2 and onwards, the website can be found on: https://com-480-data-visualization.github.io/project-2024-SteamViz/

 ## Milestone 1 (29th March, 5pm)

 **10% of the final grade**